1. Home

 Each metal functions in a specific way:

-• Oxidation catalysts, like palladium and platinum (which handles both oxidation and reduction), change carbon monoxide into carbon dioxide by adding oxygen.
+- Oxidation catalysts, like palladium and platinum, change carbon monoxide into carbon dioxide by adding oxygen.

-Once this happens, the resulting exhaust gases move out through the tailpipe into the air.
+Once this happens, the resulting exhaust gasses are moved out through the tailpipe into the air.

-What to do if your catalytic converter is stolen
+What should you do if your catalytic converter is stolen?

 One of the telltale signs that your catalytic converter has been stolen is that your car is suddenly quite a bit noisier than normal.
 Because catalytic converters are placed before mufflers in most exhaust systems, your car will make significantly more noise now that there’s a gap in your exhaust system.